 What to do?

-Somehow, instead, the patient's body has to produce the feeling of heat, enough to causing a sweat.
+Somehow, instead, the patient’s body has to produce the feeling of heat, enough to causing a sweat.
 Even sitting in a hot bath might do it, (but maybe not for too long).
-There are herbs and hot toddies which can do this too.
+Various herbs and hot toddies can do this too.

 In long-term Yin-excess cold, obviously you still want to warm up the patient, but you don’t want to facilitate perspiration which might weaken and cool the patient.
 This is because the cold has penetrated inside.
 The treatment here supports Yang but the treatment, herbs and foods are strengthening, not dispersing.

 Sometimes, the correct treatment here may produce a Full-Cold condition in which case you can then deal with it by causing heat and perspiration.
-This sort of change needs careful observation.
+This sort of change needs careful monitoring.

 This is where you’ve run out of oomph!

-You aren't thirsty, you prefer warmth,and you may be sweating at unexpected times (for example when you are just sitting quietly or having a meal, or before you've really begun to exercise).
+Thirsty?
+Not with this, and you’ll prefer warmth.
+In addition, you may be sweating at unexpected times (for example when you are just sitting quietly or having a meal, or before you’ve really begun to exercise).

 Treatment consists of encouraging prolonged rest and good food, and treatment to foster and strengthen Yang.
 Many acupuncture points can do this.
-Most of them are on the Stomach, Spleen, Lung or Large Intestine channels, but some other powerful energy points in the lower abdomen may be used.
+Most of them are on the Stomach, Spleen, Lung or Large Intestine channels, but some other powerful energy points in the lower abdomen or back may be useful.

 If we burn the candle at both ends, we reduce the time for rest, and deprive our bodies of their ability to recuperate properly.
 Then we push ourselves too hard and our reserves run low – our Yin reserves.